Python Sub-org Ideas Template

 - What's the process for submitting your first bug fix?

-- Where should students look to find easy bugs to try out?
+- Where should new contributors look to find easy bugs to try out?

 Writing your GSoC application